f0955710119/formize/README.md

 - Enable a form to have varieties of theme, font, and background.
 - Both banners and description in start and end pages can be customized.
 - Display responses via 3 kinds of statistics charts.
+- Available to mobile (RWD supported, but recommend use on desktop)

 ## Link